Package Leaflet: Information for the User

 Blood and lymphatic system disorders:

-Uncommon: decrease in red blood cells (cells that carry oxygen)
+Uncommon: decrease in red blood cells (cells that carry oxygen in the blood)

-Rare: reduction of a type of white blood cells (neutrophils), decrease in hemoglobin (protein in red blood cells that carries oxygen), decrease in platelets in blood, decrease in hematocrit (proportion of red blood cells in blood), decrease in white blood cells, depression of the bone marrow (decrease in the body's ability to form blood cells), inflammation of lymph nodes, immune system diseases.
+Rare: reduction of a type of white blood cell (neutrophils), decrease in hemoglobin (protein in red blood cells that carries oxygen), decrease in platelet count, decrease in hematocrit (proportion of red blood cells in the blood), decrease in white blood cell count, bone marrow depression (decrease in the body's ability to form blood cells), lymph node inflammation, immune system disorders.

 Endocrine disorders:

-Common: elevated potassium levels in blood, increased cholesterol, increased triglycerides, increased uric acid in blood
+Frequent: high potassium levels in the blood, increased cholesterol, increased triglycerides, increased uric acid in the blood

 Nervous system disorders: